michaelbrawn/homebridge-deebot-wiki/Node-Version.md

 ### Homebridge

-* Please see the [How To Update Node.js](https://github.com/homebridge/homebridge/wiki/How-To-Update-Node.js) article on the Homebridge wiki.
+* See the [How To Update Node.js](https://github.com/homebridge/homebridge/wiki/How-To-Update-Node.js) article on the Homebridge wiki.

 ### HOOBS 4